AmarBhapkar/Awesome-Chocolates-Sales-Dashboard/README.md

 **Features:**

+**Sales Trend by Month:**
-Sales Trend by Month: Visual representation of sales performance across different months.
+Visual representation of sales performance across different months.
 Identifies peak and low sales periods.

+**Shipments Analysis:**
-Shipments Analysis: Bar chart displaying the number of shipments based on box sizes.
+Bar chart displaying the number of shipments based on box sizes.
 This helps assess distribution efficiency.

+**Salesperson Performance:**
-Salesperson Performance: Detailed breakdown of individual salespersons, showing sales, profits, profit percentage, and LBS%.
+Detailed breakdown of individual salespersons, showing sales, profits, profit percentage, and LBS%.
 Performance indicators highlight top performers and areas requiring attention.

+**Product Performance:**
+A detailed breakdown of individual products (such as 99% Dark & Pure, Almond Choco, Peanut Butter Cubes) showing their respective sales, profits, profit percentage, and LBS%.
+The product table can be accessed via bookmarks for deeper product-level insights.

+**Geographical Insights:**
-Geographical Insights: Filters available for regions including Australia, Canada, India, the UK, and the USA, allowing for region-specific analysis.
+Filters available for regions including Australia, Canada, India, the UK, and the USA, allowing for region-specific analysis.
 Product Performance: A detailed breakdown of individual products (such as 99% Dark & Pure, Almond Choco, Peanut Butter Cubes) showing their respective sales, profits, profit percentage, and LBS%.
 The product table can be accessed via bookmarks for deeper product-level insights.

 **Dashboard Components**